JuliaLinearAlgebra/SkewLinearAlgebra.jl/README.md

 # SkewLinearAlgebra

 WARNING: Package still in development!
+## SkewHermitian and SkewHermTridiagonal types

 This package provides specialized algorithms for dense real skew-symmetric matrices i.e $A=-A^T$ and skew-hermitian matrices i.e $A=-A^*$.
 It provides the matrix types `SkewHermitian` and `SkewHermTridiagonal`and implements the usual linear operations on such matrices by extending functions from Julia's `LinearAlgebra` standard library, including optimized algorithms that exploit this special matrix structure.

-In particular, the package provides the following optimized functions for `SkewHermitian` matrices:
+In particular, the package provides the following optimized functions for `SkewHermitian` and `SkewHermTridiagonal` matrices:

 - Tridiagonal reduction: `hessenberg`
 - Eigensolvers: `eigen`, `eigvals`
 - SVD: `svd`, `svdvals`
+Only for `SkewHermitian` matrices:
 - Trigonometric functions:`exp`, `cis`,`cos`,`sin`,`tan`,`sinh`,`cosh`,`tanh`
 - Cholesky-like factorization: `skewchol`